-Mancini, Orioles avoid four-game sweep, beat Red Sox 4-1
+Mullins’ bizarre triple helps O’s beat Red Sox 4-1

-BALTIMORE (AP) — Trey Mancini hit a go-ahead solo homer and later knocked in an insurance run, Jorge López and four relievers combined on a four-hitter and the Baltimore Orioles beat the Boston Red Sox 4-1 on Monday night.
+BALTIMORE (AP) — Cedric Mullins raced around the bases for a bizarre bloop triple, Trey Mancini hit a go-ahead solo homer and the Baltimore Orioles four-hit the Boston Red Sox for a 4-1 victory Monday night.

 The Orioles had dropped their first six games at Camden Yards this season against the Red Sox and avoided a four-game sweep.
 It was the first time the home team won in 10 games between the teams this season.